More than £100m to be approved to fund Rotherham’s new mainline railway station

 The proposal includes a tram-train stop. and would return mainline train services to the borough for the first time since the 1980s.

-Funding of £99m is set to be approved for the station, with a further £7m for the tram-train stop.
+Documents state that funding of £99m is needed for the station, with a further £7m for the tram-train stop.

+The South Yorkshire mayoral Combined Authority is set to approve £1m to develop the scheme.

 Development of the full business case will take until summer 2025 and a further three years is estimated for procurement and construction.